 The object of owning a pool is to swim and enjoy being out around your pool, taking a dip and not freezing.
 It's time to heat your pool, and Bay Area Pool Service can help.
-We sell the top-rated Heat Pumps and Gas Heaters in the industry.
+We sell the top-rated Pool Heaters, Heat Pumps, and Gas Heaters in the industry.

 Heat Pumps are the clear choice in Florida to heat your pool.
 Because of our mild winters and early springs, you can usually extend the swim season two months and begin it two months early.
 They are the most efficient at slowly heating large bodies of water and keeping them at temperature over time.
 We sell only top-rated Heat Pumps with industry leading Coefficients of Performance.
 In addition to heating pools the best heat pumps will reverse cycle and cool your pool in the dog days of summer, enhancing your swimming experience.

 Look for COP's of over 5 with heat pumps.
 COP translates this way -if you put in one dollar of energy you get the unit's COP back out in heat.
 So, a heat pump with a 5.5 COP will give you $5.50 worth of heat for every dollar in electricity- slowly.